Nov 4, 2024

 NEWS

-New studies show that many homes, offices, and professional buildings are not suitable for heat, and that the temperature that is humanly bearable is lower than previously thought.
-Heat is already affecting living and working conditions, but how can we take action?
-What can be done when one is a property owner or manager of a property exposed to heat, and what should be noted from these studies?
+New studies show that many homes, offices, and professional buildings are not suited to heat, and that the temperature which can be humanly tolerated is lower than previously thought.
+Heat is already affecting living and working conditions, but how do we take action?
+What should owners or directors of exposed properties do, and what should be remembered from these studies?

-The study published recently by the Abbé-Pierre Foundation, which relies on the 2023 energy-info barometer from the National Energy Mediator, indicates that 55% of French households reported suffering from heat in their homes in 2023 for at least twenty-four hours.
-Those most affected by excess heat are renters (63%) and those living in apartments (62%).
+The study recently published by the Abbé Pierre Foundation, which relies on the 2023 energy-info barometer from the National Energy Mediator, indicates that 55% of French households reported suffering from heat in their homes in 2023 for at least twenty-four hours.
+The most affected by heat extremes are tenants (63%) and those living in apartments (62%).

-Summer 2023 was marked by several heatwave events.
-Summer 2024 has been hot, and projections from the IPCC in the coming years raise questions about the ability of the affected homes to remain habitable.
-The study by the Abbé Pierre Foundation brings us back to the notion of using exposed properties to protect inhabitants from the health and social consequences of heat.
-93% of the building stock will be exposed to a high risk by 2050.
+The summer of 2023 was marked by several heatwave episodes.
+The summer of 2024 has been hot, and projections from the IPCC for the coming years raise questions about the ability of the affected housing to remain habitable.
+The Abbé Pierre Foundation's study brings us back to the notion of the use of exposed properties, to ensure that they protect residents from the health and social consequences of heat.
+93% of the built environment will be exposed to high risk by 2050.

 Obsolete constructions in the face of climate challenges

-In France, about 85% of homes are over 10 years old and meet standards that have not integrated resilience to heat.
-In the absence of adaptation investment, the heritage value of a home can only decline.
-This is a subject that should seriously concern banks.
-Properties often serve as collateral for loans, and the outstanding amount of mortgages in France amounts to 1.3 trillion euros.
-Today, the energy performance diagnosis (DPE) mainly evaluates the housing impact on the environment (greenhouse gas emissions, insulation, and thus energy performance), but nothing is done to assess the impact of climate change on real estate.
-This is especially true for heat resilience.
+In France, about 85% of homes are more than 10 years old and meet standards that have not integrated resilience to heat.
+Without investment in adaptation, the heritage value of a home can only decrease.
+This is a subject that should seriously concern banking institutions.
+Properties often serve as collateral for loans, and the outstanding mortgage loans in France amount to 1.3 trillion euros.
+Today, the energy performance diagnosis (DPE) primarily assesses the impact of housing on the environment (GHG emissions, insulation, and thus energy performance), but nothing is done to evaluate the impact of climate change on real estate.
+This is particularly the case for resilience to heat.

 Property owners are not the only ones lacking visibility on this peril.
-Many daycare centers are located in buildings that are over 30 years old.
+Many childcare centers are located in buildings that are more than 30 years old.
 The average age of primary schools exceeds 40 years.
-The same goes for middle and high schools, many of which were built between 1970 and 1980, and most renovation work has been dedicated to safety and accessibility, but not to heat resilience.
+The same goes for middle and high schools, many of which were built between 1970 and 1980, and most renovation work was dedicated to safety and accessibility, but not to heat resilience.

-The situation is no different in the healthcare sector.
-The average age of nursing home buildings is 30 to 40 years.
-Hospitals range from 40 to 50 years old.
+The observation is no different for the health sector.
+The average age of nursing home buildings is between 30 and 40 years.
+That of hospitals ranges from 40 to 50 years.

-Finally, offices and industrial premises are not to be outdone by the public real estate stock.
-Many buildings were constructed in the 1960s to 1980s during the industrialization period.
-Even though some buildings have undergone renovations or rehabilitations, there is no indication that working conditions in the heat are bearable today or in the coming years.
+Finally, offices and industrial premises have nothing to envy in the public real estate sector.
+Many buildings were constructed between 1960 and 1980, during the industrialization period.
+And even if some buildings have undergone renovations or rehabilitations, nothing indicates that working conditions in the face of heat are bearable today or in the coming years.

 Heat and health: underestimated tolerance thresholds

-The other aspect we need to consider concerns physiologically tolerable heat and how to measure it.
-It is known that the higher the heat rises, the more productivity decreases, and that beyond 30 degrees, it drops by half.
-What recent studies cited in the publication Nature show is that the threshold beyond which we are physiologically in danger is much lower than we thought.
+The other aspect we must consider concerns the physiologically tolerable heat and how to measure it.
+We know that as heat increases, productivity decreases, and that beyond 30 degrees it falls by half.
+What recent studies referenced by the publication Nature show is that the threshold beyond which we are physiologically in danger is much lower than we thought.

-Research from the University of Sydney has shown that the "wet bulb" temperature (WBT), a measure of perceived temperature that combines temperature and humidity, at which a healthy young adult could theoretically survive for six hours, is 31°C. For older individuals and workers in physically demanding jobs, deadly conditions could occur at lower temperatures.
+Research from the University of Sydney has shown that the "wet bulb" (WBT) temperature limit, a measure of perceived temperature that combines temperature and humidity level, at which a healthy young adult could theoretically survive for six hours, is 31°C. For older individuals and workers engaged in physically demanding jobs, deadly conditions could occur at lower temperatures.

 The study explores various methods to keep the human body cool in extreme conditions, such as using fans, skin humidification, and the type of clothing, all adaptation elements to help individuals manage heat without compromising their health.
-But first and foremost, buildings need to be adapted.
+But above all, buildings need to be adapted.

 Adapting your building: an essential investment

-The report from the Abbé Pierre Foundation suggests "systematically integrating adaptation work for heat waves into energy renovations funded by the state."
-Mandatory diagnostics (DPE, Georisques, etc.) do not require evaluating the resilience of a residential or industrial property to climate hazards.
-Regulation is evolving slower than the climate.
+The Abbé Pierre Foundation's report suggests "systematically integrating adaptation work to heatwaves into energy renovations subsidized by the State."
+Mandatory diagnostics (DPE, Georisks, etc.) do not require an assessment of the resilience of a residential or industrial property to climate hazards.
+Regulation is not evolving as quickly as the climate.

-A property owner who wants to preserve their heritage and the habitability of their home, a business leader who wants to ensure the safety of their employees and the profitability of their business, a mayor or regional president who wants to preserve the learning conditions for children do not need to wait for the state to regulate.
+An owner who wants to preserve their property and the habitability of their home, a business leader who wants to ensure the safety of their employees and the profitability of their company, a mayor or regional president who wants to maintain the learning conditions for children do not need to wait for the state to regulate.
 The urgency is human, physiological, and economic.
-They all need to know what remediation actions they can implement, based on a transparent and scientific assessment of current climate conditions and their evolution affecting their property.
+They all need to know what remediation actions they can implement, based on a transparent and scientific observation of current climate conditions and their evolution that affects their property.

 This is precisely what the Climate Performance Diagnosis (DPC) does.

-For your home, your offices, your factories, your schools, your health establishments, if you do not know the value and the evolution over time of the temperature anomaly, the number of hot days, or perceived temperature beyond 25°C, 30°C, or 35°C that will need to be managed, the number and intensity of heat waves, the number of tropical nights, the energy required to keep premises below an acceptable temperature, contact us without delay for a complete diagnosis.
+For your home, offices, factories, schools, and health establishments, if you do not know the value and evolution over time of the temperature anomaly, the number of hot days or perceived temperature above 25°C, 30°C, or 35°C that need to be managed, the number and intensity of heatwaves, the number of tropical nights, the energy required to keep premises below an acceptable temperature, contact us without delay for a complete diagnosis.

 How does heat affect the value of my property?

-Excessive heat can significantly reduce the value of your property by making it less habitable, increasing cooling costs, and accelerating the deterioration of materials.
-According to recent studies, 93% of the building stock will be exposed to a high risk by 2050, which could lead to significant devaluation of properties that are not adapted.
+Excessive heat can significantly reduce the value of your property by making it less habitable, increasing air conditioning costs, and accelerating the deterioration of materials.
+According to recent studies, 93% of the built environment will be exposed to a high risk by 2050, which could lead to significant devaluation of unsuitable properties.

 What are the dangerous temperature thresholds for health in a home?

 Research from the University of Sydney shows that the tolerable "wet bulb" (WBT) temperature limit is 31°C for a healthy young adult for six hours.
-Beyond 30°C, productivity drops by half.
-For older or vulnerable individuals, these thresholds are even lower, making the adaptation of homes crucial.
+Beyond 30°C, productivity falls by half.
+For older or vulnerable individuals, these thresholds are even lower, making housing adaptation crucial.

 (H3) What is the Climate Performance Diagnosis (DPC)?

-The Climate Performance Diagnosis is an evaluation tool offered by Tardigrade AI that measures the resilience of a building to current and future climate conditions.
-Unlike the classic DPE that evaluates the impact of housing on the environment, the DPC assesses the impact of climate change on real estate, particularly its ability to maintain a bearable indoor temperature.
+The Climate Performance Diagnosis is an assessment tool offered by Tardigrade AI that measures the resilience of a building against current and future climate conditions.
+Unlike the classic DPE which evaluates the impact of housing on the environment, the DPC assesses the impact of climate change on real estate, particularly its ability to maintain a tolerable indoor temperature.

 What concrete solutions exist to adapt my property to heat?

-Adaptation solutions include improving thermal insulation, installing solar protections (blinds, shutters, awnings), greening facades and roofs, optimizing natural ventilation, and installing energy-efficient cooling systems.
-These investments not only preserve the comfort of occupants but also the heritage value of the property.
+Adaptation solutions include improving thermal insulation, installing solar protections (awnings, shutters, sunbreaks), greening facades and rooftops, optimizing natural ventilation, and installing energy-efficient cooling systems.
+These investments not only preserve occupant comfort but also the heritage value of the property.

 Yes, about 85% of homes in France are over 10 years old and were built to standards that did not incorporate heat resilience.
-Buildings constructed between 1960 and 1980 are particularly vulnerable as they often prioritized heat retention in winter rather than coolness in summer.
+Buildings constructed between 1960 and 1980 are particularly vulnerable as they often prioritized heat retention in winter over coolness in summer.